Shahincd6/task-tracker/README.md

 - Start the React app:
 npm start
 The frontend will run at:
 http://localhost:3000

-✅ Now you can test everything locally by opening:
+ -Now you can test everything locally by opening:
 Frontend ➔ http://localhost:3000
 Backend APIs ➔ http://localhost:5000/api

--Deployment
+✅Deployment
 Ive deployed the app on Vercel and Render.
 Frontend deployed on Vercel: https://task-tracker-eta-mauve.vercel.app Backend deployed on Render: https://task-tracker-8hs5.onrender.com